clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/Simulating.rst

 Simulating Ridgeback
 ====================

 Whether you actually have a Ridgeback robot or not, the Ridgeback simulator is a great way to get started with ROS robot development.
-In this tutorial, we will go through the basics of starting Gazebo and Rviz and how to drive your Ridgeback around.
+In this tutorial, we will go through the basics of starting Gazebo and rviz and how to drive your Ridgeback around.

 Installation
 ------------